-In today’s medical settings, this mixture is known as a “Brompton cocktail” is obsolete.
-If you’re using speedballs, you’re at risk of overdose, multiple drug dependency, and addiction.
-If you want to stop using opioids or stimulants, the opioid and cocaine addiction rehab center at Bayview Recovery can help.
+In today’s medical settings, this mixture is known as a “Brompton cocktail” and is obsolete.
+Using speedballs puts you at risk of overdose, multiple drug dependency, and addiction.
+If you want to stop using opioids or stimulants, the opioid and cocaine addiction rehab center in Tacoma, Washington, at Bayview Recovery can help.

 What Are the Physical Effects of Speedballs?

 Speedballs combine heroin, a depressant, with cocaine, a stimulant.
 People take speedballs for an intense cocaine rush combined with opioid euphoria.
 Euphoria is a feeling of intense well-being and happiness.
 Heroin artificially causes euphoria when it floods your body’s opioid receptors.
-The motive for a speedball high is to combine the natural effects of both drugs while reducing their negative effects.
+The motive for a speedball high is to combine the natural effects of both drugs while reducing their adverse effects.